kem406/PHYS-S12/about.md

 permalink: /about/
 ---
 # aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 Hi, I'm Ken.
+I'm an extension student at Harvard.
+I like physics.

 This is my webpage for PHYS-S12: Introduction to Digital Fabrication

 Final project proposals: